reitera11/Process-Scheduler-Simulator/README.md

 The output file contains an interpreted process input, for this example that would be:
 ```
 ** INTERPRETED PROCESS INPUT **
-     process: A     B     C
+     process: A     B     C     D
-arrival time: 0     2     5
+arrival time: 0     2     5     12
-      length: 5     3     2
+      length: 5     3     2     3
 ```
 The output file also contains an execution timeline based on each algorithm, for this example the FCFS timeline would be:
 ```
 ** FCFS EXECUTION TIMELINE **
-     process: A     B     C     END
+     process: A     B     C     NONE  D     END
-        time: 0     5     8     10
+        time: 0     5     8     10    12    15
 ```
-The timeline shows the process and the time it started executing, that is to say: this timeline shows that between time `0` and time 4 (time is of integer type) process `A` was executing, then at time `5` process `B` started executing till time 7.
+The timeline shows the process and the time it started executing, that is to say: this timeline shows that between time `0` and time 5 process `A` was executing, then at time `5` process `B` started executing till time 8.
+Process `C` starts executing at time `8` and is of length 2, thus at time `10` it has finished executing and the CPU is idle since process `D` does not arrive till time `12`.
+The idleness of the CPU is represented by a process label of `NONE` which is specified as preprocessor directive and can be changed as the user desires.

 ## Scheduler1.2
 Scheduler 1.2 implements FSFC, SJF and Round Robin scheduling.
 Example input and output files ([*inputProcesses.txt*](Scheduler1.2/inputProcesses.txt) and [*outputProcesses.txt*](Scheduler1.2/outputProcesses.txt)) are included in the repository folder.
 Furthermore, an image ([*roundRobinExample.png*](Scheduler1.2/roundRobinExample.png)) [1], is also included in the repository folder.